websemantics/semantic-dojo/README.md

 Dijit widgets directly import and inherint CSS from their Semantic UI conterparts, if any!

+## Installation

+- Clone locally, `git clone https://github.com/websemantics/semantic-dojo`
+- Install dependencies, `bower install`
+- Create file `libs/semantic/src/theme.config` with the following content:

+		/* Use a common Config file with Semantic UI and Dijit Themes. */

+		@targetFolder : @semanticUiFolder;

+		@import "../../../less/theme.config";

+		/* End Config */

+- Browse to `semantic-dojo/test/index.html`

+## Guide

+[Semantic UI](http://semantic-ui.com/) is an awesome CSS framework that provides a wide range of UI components.
+A powerful feature of Semantic UI is the ability to build various themes to each of its compoenents.
+For example, the Button widget comes with a varity of themes for example, flat default, basic, github, raised and many more.

+[Semantic Dojo](https://github.com/websemantics/semantic-dojo) brings these awesome features to Dojo Toolkit, allowing those who love TDK to build modern Web apps.

+To test different themes for the supported widgets, go to 'less/theme.config' and change the Button theme for example from 'default' to 'raised': `@button     : 'raised';`, refresh and enjoy!

 ## Progress

 This project is still in development.
 The following widgets have been partially ported: